-These Young Adult and Transition-Age Services are offered in three categories:
+Services are offered in three categories:

 Supported Housing, Community Support and Peer Support

-Open Sky Community Services offers programs in the Worcester and North County areas that provide supported housing, community and peer supports for young adults and transition-age youth with mental health challenges.
+Open Sky offers programs in the Worcester and North County areas that provide supported housing, community and peer supports for young adults and transition-age youth with mental health challenges.
 These programs assist youth to achieve or maintain a high level of independence, and realize their life, employment and educational goals.

-The Safe Homes Program for LGBTQ Youth
+The Safe Homes Program for LGBTQIA+ Youth